Security-Onion-Solutions/securityonion-docs/soup.rst

 - simply copy the ISO file itself to the airgapped manager

-Starting in Security Onion 2.3.80, you can also specify the path on the command line using the ``-f`` option:
+You can also specify the path on the command line using the ``-f`` option:

 ::